Creamy Cucumber Salad

 What is the best type of cucumber for a salad?

-Hands down, English cucumbers.
-This “seedless” cucumber is perfect for salads, canapes and sandwiches because you don’t have to scoop out the center to prevent watering down the recipe.
+English cucumbers are hands down the best.
+This “seedless” cucumber is perfect for salads, canapes, and sandwiches because you don’t have to scoop out the seedy center to prevent watering down the recipe.

 How do you keep cucumbers from getting watery in a salad?

 Here’s where salting the cucumbers is super important.
-To remove water from cucumbers without affecting the taste or texture, sprinkle cut pieces of cucumber with salt.
-Place in a colander, toss and let them drain.
+To remove water from cucumbers without affecting the taste or texture, sprinkle cut pieces with salt.
+Place them in a colander, toss them, and let them drain.
 The salt helps to leach out excess liquid, reducing the risk of a watery salad.
 Dab them dry with paper towels.

 Can I make a creamy cucumber salad ahead of time?